MarsBased/handbook/sections/projects.md

 * Use the technology that really fits your needs for a given project.
 All technologies have their advantages and drawbacks.
 There’s not a one-size-fits-all solution to every problem.
 * Prefer technologies that embrace readability as one of their principles.
 We believe that the code needs to be peer-reviewed, so we have to spend a lot of time reading code.
 * Choose technologies that increase your productivity.
 We want you to be happy, and we know that it can only be achieved if you feel productive.
-* Prefer technologies with a strong community behind.
+* Prefer technologies with a strong community behind them.
 They are likely to be better battle-tested and they will get improvements over time.
 * Be sure to check the license terms of a technology before start using it.
 We always work with Open Source technologies.

 Our current techstack is Ruby on Rails or Node.js for the backend and Angular or React for the frontend.